 This is a very very big breakthrough and I would like to congratulate Indian scientists because the country will no longer have to depend on help for such an important component of the missile.
 Also, once the indigenous seeker is tested extensively and proves its capability, the knowledge can be used for other missile systems as well. – Avinash Chander, former DRDO chief.

-BrahMos missile can be fired from not just jets, but as well in land and water, from ships and submarines.
+BrahMos missile can be fired from not just jets but also in land and water, from ships and submarines.
 This makes it superlatively capable.
 It even has a top-charting success rate in the world!
 Being a two-stage missile, it is able to attain 2.8 Mach of cruise speed.
 It possesses the finesse of carrying a conventional warhead of about 300 kg!
 In the sea, it can be launched in both vertical and inclined configurations.
 Many countries like Chile and Vietnam already showed interest in the missile.
 No wonder!

 Stay with us to know more about BrahMos and latest tech roles crowning India’s pride in national security and other aspects.